Pylons/pyramid/docs/tutorials/zeo/index.rst

 The easiest way to get started with ZODB in a :mod:`repoze.bfg` application is to use the ZODB ``bfg_zodb`` paster template.
-See :ref:`additional_paster_templates` for more information about using theis template.
+See :ref:`additional_paster_templates` for more information about using this template.
 However, the Paster template does not set up a ZEO-capable application.
 This chapter shows you how to do that "from scratch".